zhampel/cr-geomag-prop/README.md

 This project (cr-geomag-prop) demonstrates a tool to visualize charge particle propagation through the Earth's magnetic field using PyOpenCL and PyOpenGL.
 The following [link](https://www.youtube.com/watch?v=M-hRWb5rqL8&feature=youtu.be)
-shows a demonstration of this project's visualization of proton particles interacting with the geomagnetic field.
+shows a demonstration of this project's visualization of GeV proton particles interacting with the geomagnetic field, while below is a screenshot from this simulation.

 To check-out the repo:
 ```